bitonic/YouTubePlayer/README.md

     class will create it itself.
 *   All the functions that return void are automatically enqueued if the player is not ready, and executed when the player becomes ready.
+*   The functions that are supposed to return something return null if the player is not ready.
 *   MooTools-like events: 'playerReady', 'stateChange', 'playbackQualityChange' and 'error'.
 These event can be added with the usual .addEvent function directly on the YouTubePlayer object.